Mürren: Recreation

-There are a total of 52 km (32 mi) of ski runs with 14 ski lifts (six cable cars, seven chair lifts, three railways, and two drag lifts).
+In the ski area, there are a total of 52 km of ski runs with 14 ski lifts (six cable cars, seven chair lifts, three railways, and two drag lifts).
 There is also off-piste skiing, but guiding is often needed and should be used.

-Within the village there is a large sports center with a 25 m swimming pool, sports hall, fitness room, café, information centre and other facilities.
+Within the village there is a large sports center with a 25m swimming pool, sports hall, fitness room, café, information centre and other facilities.
 There is a large skating rink which is sometimes used for curling competitions as well as a specific curling rink that in the summer is a tennis court.
 The ice rink is turned into a mini-golf course during the summer months.
-In the summer there are also tennis courts near the sports chalet, located at 1650 meters above sea level, they are some of the highest altitude tennis courts in the world.
+In the summer, there are also tennis courts near the sports chalet, located at 1650 m above sea level, they are some of the highest altitude tennis courts in the world.

+There are several hiking trails and mountain bike routes.
+The nearby Mürrenbach Falls, Switzerland's highest waterfall, are a popular tourist attraction.

 Hotels

 There are many hotels in Mürren, including the Hotel Alpenblick, Hotel Alpenruh, Alpina, Hotel Bellevue, Hotel Blumental, Hotel Edelweiss, Hotel Eiger, Eiger Guesthouse, Hotel Jungfrau, Hotel Regina and Sportschalet.